graph-part/graph-part/README.md

 Long                    | Short | Description
 ------------------------|-------|------------
-`--edge-file`           |`-ef`  | Optional path to a comma separated file containing precomputed pairwise metrics, the first two columns should contain sequence identifiers specified in the  `--fasta-file`.
+`--edge-file`           |`-ef`  | Path to a comma separated file containing precomputed pairwise metrics, the first two columns should contain sequence identifiers specified in the  `--fasta-file`.
 This is can be used to run Graph-Part with an alignment tool different from the default `needleall`.
 `--metric-column`       |`-mc`  | Specifies in which column the metric is found.
 Indexing starts at 0, defaults to 2 when left unspecified.

 ## FAQ